Black Mesa (video game): Blue Shift

-On February 16, 2021, the HECU Collective announced that they would be taking a break from their mod Black Mesa: Azure Sheep and were now focusing on a remake of Half-Life: Blue Shift.
+On February 16, 2021, HECU Collective announced that they would be taking a break from their mod Black Mesa: Azure Sheep and were now focusing on a remake of Half-Life: Blue Shift.
 Unlike another remake in progress, Guard Duty by Tripmine Studios, the mod utilizes assets from Black Mesa instead of creating it from scratch and is released in chapters.
 The mod began development after a previous attempt at a Blue Shift remake, Insecurity, was abandoned.
-Half of the members working on the mod while the other half worked on Azure Sheep.
-The first of the game's eight chapters was released on March 16, 2021, and as of December 2022, the first four chapters have been released.
+Half of the members transitioned to working on the mod while the other half continued work on Azure Sheep.
+The first of the game's eight chapters was released on March 16, 2021, and as of November 2024, five of the eight total chapters have been released.